Trailheads March On Grant Park, Try To See Zoo Animals, Then Eat Other Animals At Woods Chapel.

 Patrick threw a curveball by ordering two apps.
 He was a fan of the Smoked Chicken Egg Rolls and really loved the chili peach dipping sauce.
 It had a zesty, hotsy kick to it.

-And he dug into the Korean Style Sticky Pork Ribs.
+And he eagerly dug into his Korean Style Sticky Pork Ribs.
 They are bathed in a flavorful sauce and dusted with scallions and toasted sesame seeds.
 What’s not to like?

 The sides are no slouches.
 The Beet & Jalapeno Coleslaw was crisp and tasty, and Brad said he liked the fact that little of the beet flavor came through.

-The Pork Beans and Burnt Ends have a nice smoky taste and make for a hearty side.
+The Pork Beans and Burnt Ends have a nice smoky taste and make for a hearty side any cowboy would tip his hat to.

 We all enjoyed the Red Rub Fries.
 Whatever’s in that red rub is addictive, and we wondered what the street value of a small Baggie-full was.